erf-model/ERF/paper/paper.md

 many of the standard discretizations and basic features needed for simulating flows relevant to wind energy--that runs on the latest high-performance computing architectures, from laptops to supercomputers, whether CPU-only or GPU-accelerated.
-In addition, ERF is based on a modern, well-supported AMR library (AMReX), which provides a performance portable interface that shields ERF from most of the detailed changes needed to adapt to new systems.
+In addition, ERF is based on AMReX, a modern, well-supported adaptive mesh refinement (AMR) library, which provides a performance portable interface that shields ERF from most of the detailed changes needed to adapt to new systems.
 The active and large developer community contributing to AMReX helps ensure